chadwishner/P-G_Code_Challenge/README.md

 ### Views/TopStoriesContentView.swift

 This represents to landing/home page for the app.
 Cards are displayed in a ScrollView and a LazyVStack in order to keep formatting minimal.
 A LazyVStack was used to avoid unnecessary rendering; however, more research should be done on the performance between this option and a List.
+When the user reaches the bottom of the list, the view asks for 10 more stories to be added.
+A textView of "Loading..." shows at the bottom.

 ### Views/StoryRowView.swift